AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/magento-deployment-troubleshooter.md

 +++**Are there deployments in other environments that are blocking the deployment in the existing environment?**

-To get a list of ongoing activities run the following command using magento-cloud CLI (if you have only been added to one cloud project):
+To get a list of ongoing activities run the following command using magento-cloud CLI (if you have only been added to one cloud project).
+If you have issues, check you are on the latest version of magento-cloud CLI.
+For steps, refer to [Update the CLI](/docs/commerce-cloud-service/user-guide/dev-tools/cloud-cli/cloud-cli-overview#update-the-cli) in the Commerce on Cloud Infrastructure guide.

 ```bash
 magento-cloud --state=in_progress